 Readjustment is needed in all aspects of society.
 At the same time, it is important to focus on the areas where effective interventions can have the greatest impact.
 Therefore, we have prioritised twelve measures within four important focus areas.
 These are interventions where there is clear regional consensus and resourcefulness and which are expected to be of real benefit to climate.

-- Climate-smart daily travel, where more choose to walk, cycle or travel with public transport
+- Climate-smart everyday travel where more people choose to walk, cycle and use public transport

 - Climate-smart meetings and holidays